-- a.
-The club name submitted to United Kennel Club will be considered your club's official name and will be utilized by UKC unless otherwise notified by your club in writing and signed by at least three officers of the club.
-We should be informed immediately of the names, complete addresses and telephone numbers of new officers following each election. - b.
-UKC recommends a membership that includes enough active members to properly conduct an event without relying on outside help. - c.
+- Names, complete addresses and telephone numbers of new officers shall be submitted to UKC immediately following each election. - UKC recommends a membership that includes enough active members to properly conduct an event without relying on outside help. - c.
 Constitution and By-Laws must be submitted to UKC.
 A sample copy is available upon request. - d.
-In addition to UKC rules and policies, clubs must ensure that all Federal, state and local laws must are followed.
+In addition to UKC rules and policies, clubs must ensure that all Federal, state and local laws are followed.
 It is the club's responsibility to be aware of all applicable laws and regulations, and a statement to this effect must be included in the club Constitution and By-Laws.